 Section II is a global overview of the Mesozoic Era.
 This era was dramatically bookended by two major mass extinctions.
 The mass extinction that ended the Paleozoic era, called the Permian-Triassic or simply the P-T event, was the most severe mass extinction in world history.
 The Cretaceous-Paleogene or K-Pg event is even more famous because it was the demise of the dinosaurs.
 Both of these mass extinctions had significant influence on the evolution of our ancestors.
 The P-T event was an evolutionary bottleneck, narrowing down the gene pool and leaving only a lucky minority of species to repopulate the Earth.

 Dinosaurs’ disappearance cleared the way for mammals to flourish in a variety of niches.
 Section III takes a closer look at mammals, our biological class.
 By the end of this time scale, our ancestors were primates who were already beginning to show signs of social and neurological sophistication.
-Although they still didn’t look much like us, at least they were becoming cute and cuddly.
+Although they still didn’t look much like us, at least they were becoming cute, cuddly, and cunning.

 Continue to Section 8.II: The Mesozoic World

 Volcano image by Pixabay user DoomSlayer, Public Domain, https://pixabay.com/vectors/magma-danger-mountain-hot-lava-5267956/ (accessed and saved 8/02/20).

 Meteor image by Pixabay user “monhtm”, Public Domain, https://www.needpix.com/photo/download/640409 (accessed and saved 8/02/20).

 Dinosaur icon public domain (accessed and saved 11/22/20).